rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/index.md

         image_has_padding: false
         image: images/Screen Shot 2021-11-22 at 12.56.21 PM.png
       - title: Whose Streets?
 Our Streets!
 (Tech Edition)
+        subtitle: >-
-        subtitle: A weekly newsletter on public surveillance news.
+          A weekly newsletter that ran from 11/2020-5/2021 on public surveillance news.
         title_align: left
         content: >
           As a companion to my TAPP research, with the help of Madeline Smith, I